 - Do not use Awning Pro-Tech Covers in conjunction with a full pull-over, vinyl, polyester, or canvas cover.
 The temperature underneath these awning covers can reach 150+ degrees even when the outside temperature is moderate.
 This extreme temperature of 150+ degrees is the same temperature range that can cause our cover pieces to begin to soften and potentially fall off.

 Once each piece is separated, take one of the pieces and start at the back end of the awning (rear of RV).
 Simply spread the piece apart with your fingers, fit the end over the awning fabric as shown below, then press the remainder of the piece on, making sure to roll the piece all the way toward the connection between the awning fabric and the RV.

 Repeat the process by snapping on the remaining pieces over the awning until the entire length of awning is covered from end cap to end cap, or the length of fabric.

-You can extend your awning or slide-out with the product in place for ease of removal.
-REMEMBER to remove the “Transport Clips” first if you are using them.
+You can extend your awning or slide-out with the product in place (WITHOUT THE TRAVEL CLIPS) for ease of removal.

 Install the Awning Pro-Tech “Flap” pieces as follows:

 Install our cover pieces onto your awning, twisting the cover pieces toward the RV until the awning fabric won’t allow it to twist anymore.
 (See fig. 1)